metal-stack/docs/docs/src/index.md

 ### No-Ops

 Part of the metal-stack runs on dedicated switches in your data center.
-This way, it is possible to automate server inventorization, network configuration and machine lifecycles.
+This way, it is possible to automate server inventorization, permanently reconcile network configuration and automatically manage machine lifecycles.
+Manual configuration is neither required nor wanted.

 ### API driven

-Every service of the metal-stack has an API and can be consumed by technical systems or humans either way.
-This approach delivers the highest possible degree of automation, maintainability and performance.
+The development of metal-stack is strictly API driven and offers self-service to end-users.
+In addition to that, the API driven approach delivers the highest possible degree of automation, maintainability and performance.

 ### Ready for Kubernetes